Sometimes commercial VPNs aren't ideal, and you'd like to create your own VPN service.

-Hamachi is software which allows you to create virtual networks that operate like regular LANs.
+Hamachi is software that allows you to create virtual networks that operate like regular LANs.

 It builds a ‘zero-configuration virtual private network’, which means that you do not have to worry about port forwarding or other complex configuration issues (which is definitely a very strong point in its favor).
-Furthermore, the 256-bit AES encryption is perfect.
+Transferred data is protected using 256-bit AES encryption.

 The biggest drawback with Hamachi is that it is proprietary software (i.e. it is not open source).
-However, as we discussed above, a private Himachi VPN does not provide much privacy anyway.
+However, as we discussed above, a private Hamachi VPN does not provide much privacy, anyway.
 So this is probably not worth worrying too much about.
 If privacy is a major concern, Tor or a no-logs third-party VPN provider are much better options.

-LogMeIn Hamachi is available for Windows, OSX, and Linux (beta).
+LogMeIn Hamachi is available for Windows, macOS, and Linux (beta).

 To remotely access the internet through our home PC running Hamachi, we will need Privoxy, a free open source web proxy.
 You could run Privoxy on its own, but all connections would be over unencrypted HTTP.
 This is why we are using Hamachi.

-Privoxy is available for Windows, OSX, Linux, and iOS, and you can use it with any browser of your liking.
+Privoxy is available for Windows, macOS, Linux, and iOS, and you can use it with any browser of your liking.

 1. Setup Hamachi VPN

-- Click the power button to get started, and enter a name for your client.
+b) Click the power button to get started and enter a name for your client.

-- Hit ‘Create a new network’, and give it a name and a password.
+c) Hit ‘Create a new network’ and give it a name and a password.
 Hit ‘Create’.

-- Setup Hamachi on any other computers you to connect to the home VPN.
-Except this time, choose to ‘Join an existing network’ (that you have just created), rather than create a new one.
+d) Setup Hamachi on any other computers you to connect to the home VPN.
+The only exception this time is that you need to choose ‘Join an existing network’ to join the one you have just created, rather than creating a new one.